47th annual DCMF: July 18-20, 2025!

 This program is open to Canadian and international* songwriters aged 19+ with a professional practice at any stage in their career (established, mid-career, and emerging).
 Equal consideration will be given to all musical genres.
 Eligibility is not limited to traditional lyric-based songwriting.

-Established songwriting duos are welcome to apply; however our budgets for performance and travel are limited and were created with a single artist in mind.
+Established songwriting duos are welcome to apply; however our budgets for performance and travel are fixed and were created with a single artist in mind.
 Trios or groups are not eligible.

 Applicants with children/dependents are encouraged to contact DCMF in advance of applying to discuss the possibility of accommodating your family’s needs.